 Body comparison: Nikon D70s vs Canon SX50

 The side-by-side display below illustrates the physical size and weight of the Nikon D70s and the Canon SX50.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D70s – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX50 is considerably smaller (31 percent) than the Nikon D70s.
 In this context, it is worth noting that neither the D70s nor the SX50 are weather-sealed.